At a Glance

 ✨Show Your Experience with Young Children

-Make sure to highlight any previous experience you have with young children, especially infants and toddlers.
-Share specific examples of how you've supported parents or cared for children in similar situations.
+Make sure to highlight any previous experience you have with toddlers and newborns.
+Share specific examples of how you've supported parents or cared for young children, as this will demonstrate your suitability for the role.

 ✨Discuss Your Flexibility

-Be prepared to discuss your Enhanced DBS check and First Aid certification.
-These qualifications are crucial for the role, so make sure to mention them early in the conversation.
+Make sure to mention your Enhanced DBS check and First Aid certification.
+These qualifications are crucial for the role, so be ready to discuss how they prepare you to handle emergencies and ensure the children's safety.